Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded

-This section contributes to the local existence and uniqueness theorem of the classical solution to the diffuse boundary problem.
-The idea of the proof is to connect the classical solution of diffuse boundary problem with the tame solution of the Makino's initial value problem (see \S\ref{s:regsl}).
-Then we introduce the local existence of the tame solution of Makino's problem in \S\ref{s:lextm}.
-The third step is to prove the local existence of the solution to the diffuse boundary problem by Calder\'{o}n's extensions of some data of classical solutions and transforming the solution of the diffuse boundary problem to the tame solution of Makino's problem.
-The uniqueness of the classical solution is given in \S \ref{s:unqthm} based on Lemma \ref{t:unqr3} (see Appendix \ref{a:Lpf}, a Lemma proven by using the relative entropy-entropy flux method given in \cite[\S $2$, Step $2$]{Luo2014}) and Stein Extension Theorem.
-One ingredient of proving the uniqueness theorem is the preservation of the regularity of the initial $C^1$ boundary and this will be presented in \S\ref{s:C1bdy}.
+This section contributes to the local existence and uniqueness theorems of the regular solution to Problem \ref{prob}.
+However, we will not prove the general existence theorem of regular solutions.
+We will construct the regular solution of Problem \ref{prob} by the famous Makino solution (with a slightly stronger regularity $\rho^{\frac{\gamma-1}{2}}\in C^1$).
+We first recall the local existence of the Makino solution (see \cite{Makino1986}) in \S\ref{s:lextm}, then, by using Makino solutions, construct the local solutions to Problem \ref{prob} by Calder\'{o}n's extensions of initial data and transforming the solution of Problem \ref{prob} to the Makino solution.
+The uniqueness of the regular solution is given in \S \ref{s:unqthm} based on Lemma \ref{t:unqr3} (see Appendix \ref{a:Lpf}, a Lemma proven by using the relative entropy-entropy flux method given in \cite[\S $2$, Step $2$]{Luo2014}) and Stein extension theorem.
+One ingredient of proving the uniqueness theorem is the preservation of the regularity of the initial $C^1$ boundary, which will be presented in \S\ref{s:C1bdy}.